Yuchengyw6/latex-test/README.md

 <img width="767" alt="image" src="https://user-images.githubusercontent.com/89940553/163883442-b5043b29-6e5b-4abe-9f88-c753d1a83395.png">

+2. **Adding Information to the Report**

-2, After adding the new variables in the [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R), the new variables should appears in the new .tex file, you can use this variable in [main.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/main.tex) to add some new tables, etc.
+> If you would like to add new information to the report (either through an existing or new data source) then you need to add a variable that can be called by the LateX report.
+To do this, you first need to add the new variable in the [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R) file.
+Then,  the new variables should appears in the new .tex file, you can use this variable in [main.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/main.tex) to add some new tables, etc.

 For example, you added the NewVariable to the .tex file then, you can use this variable in [main.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/main.tex) like
 <img width="1126" alt="image" src="https://user-images.githubusercontent.com/89940553/163883322-599f909d-e334-4f67-8aba-5180fe6bd42d.png">.